Coronavirus (COVID-19) Preparedness Information Learn More

 Sovah Health is a core site for 3rd and 4th year medical students from Edward Via College of Osteopathic Medicine (VCOM) and Liberty University College of Osteopathic Medicine (LUCOM).
 Rotations are scheduled through the respective Clinical Coordinators at the medical schools who in turn work with the Medical Student Coordinator at Sovah Health.

-Sovah Health - Danville is a core site for VCOM and LUCOM students for these third-year rotations: Internal Medicine I (Hospital Medicine), Internal Medicine II (Cardiology), General Surgery, Pediatrics, OB/GYN, Family Medicine, Underserved Care, and Geriatrics (VCOM).
+Sovah Health - Danville is a core site for VCOM and LUCOM students for these third-year rotations: Internal Medicine I (Hospital Medicine), Internal Medicine II (Cardiology), General Surgery, Pediatrics, OB/GYN, Family Medicine, Underserved Care (LUCOM), Clinical Primary Care (VCOM), and Geriatrics (VCOM).

-Fourth-year elective and audition rotations are available on a limited basis: Anesthesiology, Cardiology, Critical Care, ENT, Emergency Medicine, Family Medicine, Infectious Diseases, Inpatient Internal Medicine, Outpatient Internal Medicine, Nephrology, Orthopedic Surgery, Pain Management, Pulmonology and Urology.
+Fourth-year elective and audition rotations are available on a limited basis: Anesthesiology, Cardiology, Critical Care, ENT, Emergency Medicine, Family Medicine, Geriatrics, Hematology and Oncology, Infectious Diseases, Inpatient Internal Medicine, Outpatient Internal Medicine, Nephrology, Neurology, Orthopedic Surgery, Pain Management, Pulmonology, Rheumatology, and Urology.
 Additional rotations may be available upon request.

 The Sovah Health Graduate Medical Education program accepts applications for visiting medical students to complete audition rotations in Family Medicine and Internal Medicine (Inpatient Hospital Medicine and Critical Care).
-An EXTERNAL MEDICAL STUDENT APPLICATION must be completed and submitted with supporting documentation to Connor.Richardson@LPNT.net.
+Fourth-year medical students may apply for audition rotations by contacting the Medical Student Coordinator at Conner.Richardson@LPNT.net.
 Visiting student rotations are approved based on the rotation(s) requested and whether the program’s master schedule can accommodate the request.

 Audition students work one-on-one with residents, CORE faculty, and the FM residency program director to experience outpatient family medicine at its finest.
 The experience includes clinical time in the new, state-of-the-art residency clinic caring for patients of all ages with a wide breadth of acute and chronic conditions.
 There are opportunities for outpatient procedures, OMT, nursing home rounds, prenatal clinic, and practice management.